 Light strikes the trees, turning them golden as the sun rises higher, painting the doves pink and waking the jackdaws in a flurry of wings.
 On the low roof the frost crystals turn the little clumps of moss into the hollow hills and forests of a faery landscape where imagination walks, painting tales of otherworlds to be explored.
 Even the cars are clad in jewelled fur that makes them look like the surface of some fantastic planet.

 I love mornings like this.
-They truly are magical, both to see and to ponder, when the delicate overlay of a winter frost changes everything and yet of course, the beauties revealed by the frost are always there, just waiting for us to see them.
+They truly are magical, both to see and to ponder, when the delicate overlay of a winter frost changes everything and yet the beauties revealed by the frost are always there, just waiting for us to see them.
 We are blind to the familiar world, habituated to its presence.
 It takes change to open our eyes and hearts to what is already there waiting for us.
 In this way such a morning reflects the journey of the seeker; turning to face the light of being and seeing that no matter how far the journey may lead him, no matter how many changes may come, his destination has always been a place he never left.